Adapted from A Sweet Quartet by Fran Gage (North Point Press, 2002) and Jeni’s Splendid Ice Cream Desserts by Jeni Britton Bauer (Artisan, 2014)

 150g granulated sugar (I use Domino Golden Sugar)

-3 tablespoons Lyle’s Golden Syrup (or corn syrup)
+3 tablespoons Lyle’s Golden Syrup (you could use corn syrup, but I don’t)

-14g Bob’s Red Mill Tapioca Flour (or cornstarch)
+14g Bob’s Red Mill Tapioca Flour (you could use cornstarch, but I don’t)

 56g cream cheese